ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 ### Discovery {#consensus-discovery}

-Similarly to the execution clients, consensus clients use [discv5](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#the-discovery-domain-discv5) over UDP for finding peers.
+Similar to the execution clients, consensus clients use [discv5](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#the-discovery-domain-discv5) over UDP for finding peers.
 The consensus layer implementation of discv5 differs from that of the execution clients only in that it includes an adaptor connecting discv5 into a [libP2P](https://libp2p.io/) stack, deprecating DevP2P.
 The execution layer's RLPx sessions are deprecated in favour of libP2P's noise secure channel handshake.

 ### ENRs {#consensus-enr}